kinjalh/pxeserver/README.md

 This was created because dnsmasq is not available on windows and isc-dhcp is not usable as a pure proxy server.
 Additionally, this is easier to configure than the aforementioned, although it is more limited.
 Since this is a java project it is also platform independent.

-Note that the client gets the files themselves from a tftp server.
-This project does not provide a tftp server, you as the user must find and configure one independently.
-This project, the proxy DHCP server, serves to redirect the client to the tftp server with the correct filename.